enlevo/posters/README.md

 ##### And you're done!

 After this, you should be done with the default settings we are using.
-If there are any additional models/extensions being used in each folder, they will specified.
+If there are any additional models/extensions being used in each folder, they will be specified.